-- Move on houses and high demand buildings in October and November, the year prior to move in (eg. October 2016 for an August 2017 move in)
+- Move on houses and high-demand buildings in October and November, the year prior to move in. (eg. October 2018 for an August 2019 move in)

-- If you aren’t picky, wait until July on three and four bedroom apartments in high-rise buildings that aren’t in high-demand.
+- If you aren’t picky, wait until July on three, four and five bedroom apartments in high-rise buildings that aren’t in high-demand.
 There is more supply than demand and they’ll likely be discounted.

-- If you aren’t picky and don’t have to be in a place by a certain time, wait until mid-August.
-People make all kinds of last minute changes and you can get a really great place for a steal.
+- If you aren’t picky and don’t have to be in a place by a certain time, wait until mid-August – for any size apartment.
+People make all kinds of last-minute changes and you can get a really great place for a steal.
 The key here is you have to be flexible.

 If you’re interested in renting in an building that’s currently under construction, your tour will likely consist of viewing a generic rendering and a floorplan, or a 3-D model.
 (Don’t eat the model or step on it, zombie friend.)